On Board Review

 The bow windows offer a glimpse into the interior layout, reflecting the unconventional approach taken with the tri-cabin arrangement.
 The owner’s stateroom is positioned forward, with a double and twin cabin situated amidships.

-Absolute's decision to prioritize space over tradition plays a significant role in the yacht's ability to provide ample accommodation.
+Absolute's decision to prioritise space over tradition plays a significant role in the yacht's ability to provide ample accommodation.
 Opting for a forward owner’s cabin allows for a more efficient guest cabin layout.
 Additionally, the tall topsides and superstructure contribute to the yacht's generous volume without appearing cumbersome, showcasing Absolute's bold design choices.

 Absolute 47Fly on test, Absolute 47Fly Review